meltzerkyle/todo-app/README.md

 # todo-app
-A to-do list for personal use
+A to-do list app for personal use